kyma-project/busola/docs/features.md

             link: https://github.com/kyma-project/busola
   ```

 - **GARDENER_LOGIN** - is used to enable or disable the option of logging in with the Gardener kubeconfig.
-If enabled, you must set **kubeconfig** parameter to a valid kubeconfig object.
+If enabled, you must set the **kubeconfig** parameter to a valid kubeconfig object.

 Default settings: